Title: Section 66-1.2 - Statewide Immunization Information System

 (i) Providers must submit any missing information requested by NYSIIS within 14 days of the issuance of the request.

-(ii) For individuals exempt from administration of vaccines, providers must submit patient information, including the reason for the exemption, to the statewide system within 14 days following the in-person clinical interaction that occurs at or after what would normally have been the due date for administration of an age-appropriate immunization to that child, according to current national immunization recommendations.
+(ii) For individuals exempt from administration of vaccines, providers must submit patient information, including the reason that such immunization may be detrimental to the child’s health, as defined in subdivision (l) of this section, to the statewide immunization information system within 14 days following the in-person clinical interaction that occurs at or after what would normally have been the due date for administration of an age-appropriate immunization to that child, according to current national immunization recommendations.